 Stress can have a detrimental impact on your health.
 Get proper sleep, stay positive and learn relaxation techniques to cope with stress.
 Understand that diabetes can be managed if you live an active and healthy lifestyle.

 Keep your skin clean and moisturized.
 If there are parts of your body that chafe, use talcum powder so that the skin doesn’t rub together.
-Avoid hot showers/baths and using soaps that may dry the skin.
+Avoid hot showers/baths and use soaps that may dry the skin.
 Purchase a humidifier for your bedroom if you find the air is too dry.

 Consider taking a daily aspirin